crowtherln/name_translations/README.md

     languages.

 english_monarchs.py does this for English monarchs and takes about 55
+    seconds to run.
+The raw, uncleaned results from that program are in english_monarch_name_translations.csv.

-    seconds to run. name_translations.py does it for that and 27 other lists; it takes about 25 minutes to run.
+name_translations.py does it for that and 27 other lists; it takes
+    about 25 minutes to run.
+The raw, uncleaned results from that program are in a csv file in name_translations.zip.

 These programs return some entries for nonhuman entities, but most
     entries are for humans.